 Put about a quarter cup of unbleached flour on the counter and scoop the dough out onto it.
 Use a dough scraper and your hands to fold the dough, shaping it as you fold it over several times.
 Use the dough scraper or a large spatula if you don’t have a scraper, to help you lift the dough into the bowl.
 Cover it with your dinner plate and let rise another hour.

-Place the baking pan and lid in the oven and pre-heat your oven to 435 degrees F forty to forty-five minutes into the second rise.
+Place the baking pan and lid in the oven and preheat your oven to 425 degrees F forty to forty-five minutes into the second rise.

-When the loaf has just about doubled in size, and the oven has reached 435 degrees, remove the hot pan and lid from the oven using hot pads or oven mitts.
+One hour into the second rise and when the oven has reached 425 degrees, remove the hot pan and lid from the oven using hot pads or oven mitts.
 Use the paper that extends above the bowl to lift the loaf into the baking pan.
 Place the lid on the pan and put it into the hot oven.
 The cover keeps moisture in and helps the bread to continue to rise in the first few minutes of baking.
 Bake for 35 minutes.

 Remove the lid from the pan and bake another 30 to 35 minutes – until the top is nice and deep golden brown.
 Remove from the oven, carefully using the paper to lift it out of the pan and let cool on a cooling rack.
 I usually remove the paper 5 minutes after I take it out of the oven.